 Management has the responsibility to select and use appropriate accounting policies.
 A summary of the significant accounting policies adopted by the County is included in Note 1 to the Schedule.
-There have been no initial selection of accounting policies during 2023.
-As disclosed in Note 1 to the Schedule, the June 30, 2023 Schedule was prepared using the economic resources measurement focus and the accrual basis of accounting.
-The June 30, 2022 Schedule was prepared on the modified cash basis of accounting, which is a basis of accounting other than accounting principles generally accepted in the United States of America.
-The County has also changed its policy for determining which short-term, highly liquid investments will be treated and reported as cash equivalents.
+There have been no initial selection of accounting policies during 2024.
 No matters have come to our attention that would require us, under professional standards, to inform you about (1) the methods used to account for significant unusual transactions and (2) the effect of significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus.